Sadako Ogata, first female UN refugee chief, dies at 92

-She worked to help Kurdish refugees from Iraq after the Gulf War and was also known for tackling the refugee crises in the former Yugoslavia and Rwanda.
+She worked to help Kurdish refugees from Iraq after the Gulf War, and was also known for tackling crises in Rwanda, Zaire, Sudan and the former Yugoslavia.

-She also served as the head of her country's development aid organisation Japan International Cooperation Agency (JICA) from 2003 through 2012.
+She also served as the head of Japan's International Cooperation Agency (JICA) from 2003 through 2012.

-She was known as a passionate advocate for the rights of refugees, urging "understanding and compassion" for their plight.

 "I have seen with my own eyes the despair in the eyes of people who have lost everything, whose loved ones have been killed, whose houses and livelihoods have been destroyed, and who have been forced to flee in the middle of the night with nothing but the clothes on their backs," she said in a speech in 2000.